callumrollo/callumrollo.github.io/content/pages/pay.md

 In my role as data scientist at VOTO, I receive **55'000 SEK**/month.
 This is equivalent to around **£52'800** per annum at current exchange rates.
 This high salary is partly a consequence of my migration status.
 To work in Sweden I require a [blue card](https://ec.europa.eu/home-affairs/policies/migration-and-asylum/legal-migration-and-integration/work/eu-blue-card_en), a visa aimed at attracting high skill professionals to fill a labour market gap.
 The eligibility for this card includes a [high minimumn salary threshold](https://ec.europa.eu/immigration/blue-card/sweden_en).

 I pay around 35 % in taxes to the Swedish government, and an additional 5 % on my UK student loan repayments.
+This leaves me with ~ **£ 31'700** in take home pay.

 ### Previous positions